Dual Credit High School Partnership Programs

 COL-CRED classes are usually those that meet general education requirements for Oregon and Idaho universities.
 They are introductory in nature and meet the basic core requirements offered during the college freshman year.

-TVCC offers local high school Juniors and Seniors the opportunity to enroll in one college course each quarter - without the expense of tuition.
+TVCC offers local high school Juniors and Seniors the opportunity to enroll in two college course each quarter.

-Students meeting the 3.0 GPA criteria for the program can register, on a space available basis, one week before each quarter.
+Students meeting the cumulative 3.0 GPA criteria for the program can register, on a space available basis, two weeks before each quarter.
 Both online and live classes are eligible for College Choice.
 Advisors in the Student Services Center can help students with class selections.

-2+2 Tech Prep is a Dual Credit option for high school students who will be seeking a 2-year degree in a technical field and is designed to award college credit for skills attained while still in high school.
-At TVCC, students can begin earning college credit through 2+2 programs as early as the freshman year at one of the partnering high schools.
-The 2+2 credits are Career & Technical (CTE) credits and are not designed to transfer to a four year university, however up to 12 credits can be used as electives toward a transfer degree (AAOT).
-For more information call (541) 881-5594, or check with your local high school counselor for further information about this program.
+Sponsored Dual Credit is a Dual Credit option for high school students who will be seeking a 2-year degree, certificate, or skill set in a career and technical field.
+It is designed to award college credit for skills or knowledge attained while in high school.
+At TVCC, students can begin earning college credit through Sponsored Dual Credit programs as early as their freshman year at one of the partnering high schools.
+Many of the Sponsored Dual Credits are Professional Technical (PT) credits and may not transfer to a four year university, however, up to 12 PT credits can be used as electives toward an Oregon transfer degree (AAOT).
+For more information call (541) 881-5814, or check with a high school counselor for further information about this program.

 - Advising: 541.881.5815